PrimeIntellect-ai/prime-iroh/README.md

 This library exposes a Python interface for reliable, asynchronous peer-to-peer communication built upon [Iroh](https://github.com/iroh-project/iroh).
 The core classes exposed are:

 - `Node`: A class combining a single-peer sender/ receiver in one class, allowing to send to exactly *one* and receive from exactly *one* (potentially different) peer.
 The class allows for concurrent communication by opening multiple, consistent streams.
+- `SendWork`: A class representing the future of an asynchronous send operation, that can be awaited using a `wait` method.
-- `Work`: A class representing the future of an asynchronous operation, that can be awaited using a `wait` method.
+- `RecvWork`: A class representing the future of an asynchronous receive operation, that can be awaited using a `wait` method.

 Because we are building on top of Iroh, we get many nice networking features out of the box.
 Most importantly, the library guarantees reliable P2P connections between nodes, trying to establish directions connections whenever possible, and falling back to NAT-hole punching and relaying when necessary.
 The API is mirroring the way asynchronous communication is handled in `torch.distributed`, i.e. exposing `isend` and `irecv` that return work objects that can be awaited using a `wait` method.
 This allows for a clean integration with the rest of the PyTorch ecosystem.